CONSTITUTION AND RULES

 1. NAME

-The aim of the Club is to promote the playing of Petanque.
-The objects of the Club are as follows:-
+The aim of the Club is to promote the playing of Pétanque.
+The objectives of the Club are:

 a.
-To pursue its business in a democratic and non-sectarian manner, regardless of formal political matters;
+To pursue its business in a democratic and anti-discriminatory manner;

 b.
-To recruit members for the purpose of practising or otherwise supporting the game of Petanque;
+To recruit members for the purpose of playing and promoting the game of Pétanque;

 c.
-To organise activities that permit, encourage and develop the purpose in 2(b), and that includes practise, coaching, competitions, representation and social events;
+To organise activities that permit, encourage and develop the purpose in 2(b), including practice, coaching, competitions, representation and social events;

 3. MEMBERSHIP

-Membership of the Club shall be open to anyone subject to, and to their abiding by, the constitution and rules of the Club.
+Membership of the Club shall be open to anyone, subject to their adherence to the Club’s Constitution, rules, policies and Code of Conduct.

 4. SUBSCRIPTION

 a.
-Subscriptions shall be due and payable by 01 January each year;
+Subscriptions shall be due and payable on 01 January each year;

 b.
-New subscriptions on or after 01 October shall be valid for the following year and shall be paid at the rate applicable for that year;
+Subscriptions from those who join the Club on or after 01 October shall be valid for the following year and shall be paid at the rate applicable for that year;

 c.
 The subscriptions are subject to review at each Annual General Meeting of the Club;